 - Summer Camp 2016! –We are happy to announce the dates for our this year’s Summer Camp.–Summer Camp starts June 20th and goes to August 26th.
 We will be closed July 4th.–This is an all day camp.
 We do Karate and other Martial Arts, craft projects, hiking, field trips and more.
-Groups are small and spaces fill fast.–Cost: Pay by March 31st – $180.00 per weekPay by April 30th 190.00 per weekPay by May 31st 200.00 per weekJune 1st and after 225.00 per weekContact us for more information or to register.
+Groups are small and spaces fill fast.–Cost: Pay by March 31st – $180.00 per weekPay by April 30th 190.00 per weekPay by May 31st 200.00 per weekJune 1st and after 225.00 per weekContact us or Sign Up by clicking on the arrow below:

 - Two Days vs. One Day A Week